 Introduction to the contemporary Russian language, presenting the fundamentals of Russian grammar and syntax.
 The course helps the student make balanced progress in listening comprehension, speaking, reading, writing, and cultural competence.
 Five meetings per week.

-Limited to 15 students.
+Limited to 12 students.
 Fall semester.
-Senior Lecturer Babyonyshev.2016-17: Offered in Fall 2016
+Senior Lecturer Babyonyshev.2020-21: Offered in Fall 2020, Spring 2021

 Continuation of RUSS 101.

 Requisite: RUSS 101 or equivalent.
 Limited to 12 students per section.
 Spring semester.
 Senior Lecturer Babyonyshev.2020-21: Offered in Spring 2021

 This introduction to Russian culture and history examines Russia’s vast and varied contributions to world culture, from literature and the arts to intellectual and political history.
 Setting aside cultural commonplaces about Russia—from borscht to nesting dolls and vodka—and various clichés of Russia as some enigmatic, reason-defying civilization, this course considers Russia’s ongoing development as it responds to the world and fashions its own forms of art, culture, and thought.
 The course will survey Russian culture and history from the early eighteenth century to the present, a broad span of time in which we see periods of upheaval and change to which its writers, artists, and intellectuals gave artistic and intellectual expression.
 We will be guided throughout the course by such questions as: How has Russia imagined its place in the world and in world culture?
 How has it responded to developments from abroad in fashioning its own culture?
 What is distinctive about Russia’s literary, visual, and performing styles?
 What can Russian cultural history tell us about the ways people experience, negotiate, and navigate multiple identities in a single polity stretching from Germany to Alaska?